Brightify/Reactant/docs/parts/wireframe.md

 ## branchNavigation

-Navigation branching is especially useful, when you need to present a controller modally and want to display a navigation bar (with the possibility to dismiss the controller).
+Navigation branching is especially useful when you need to present a controller modally and want to display a navigation bar (with the possibility to dismiss the controller).
 When that happens, you can use the `branchNavigation` to wrap your controller inside `UINavigationController`.
 It will also set `leftBarButtonItem` for you that will dismiss the modal controller.

 ```swift
 public func branchNavigation(controller: UIViewController, closeButtonTitle: String?) -> UINavigationController